asteyven/SET08103-base/units/unit05/unit05a.md

 ## Working with Requirements in Agile

-User stories ([Lecture 10](../lecture10)) are the main requirement work undertaken in agile.
+User stories ([Unit 5b](../unit05/unit05b.md)) are the main requirement work undertaken in agile.
 Stories need identified, maintained, prioritised, scheduled, elaborated, implemented, tested, and accepted:

 - Identified via discovery (see below).
 - Maintained by the Product Owner working with the team.
 - Prioritised by the Product Owner, on the product backlog
 - Scheduled by the team, by pulling them into a Sprint.
-- Elaborated by the team by asking questions (see [Lecture 10](../lecture10)).
+- Elaborated by the team by asking questions
 - Implemented by the team.
 - Tested by the team (unit test, functional test, acceptance test).
 - Accepted by the Product Owner as complete, based on the Definition of Done.